Become a humanitarian aid worker abroad

 Useful qualities also include communication and presentation skills, as well as a participatory approach to work.
 Familiarity with the most important sponsors (e.g. Ministry for Foreign Affairs of Finland, EU/ECHO) is a great asset.
 Expertise in community engagement and accountability is considered an asset.

 The field kitchen supports the operation of the Finnish Red Cross field hospital.
-The field kitchen chefs/cooks must be able to prepare good and nutrient-rich meals from locally available ingredients for the staff of the field hospital.
+The field kitchen chefs/cooks must be able to prepare nutrient-rich meals from locally available ingredients for the staff of the field hospital.
 They must also ensure that the kitchen is hygienic and the staff at the field hospital remain healthy.
 When necessary, the person in charge of the kitchen will also provide guidance in arranging food for the patients in the field hospital.

 Kitchen devices, equipment and plenty of canned food and dried products will be sent from Finland with the field hospital.
 The person in charge of the kitchen must familiarise themselves with the local selection in foodstuffs and order the ingredients for the kitchen.